Why and How to Invest in Startups

 Crowd equity investors may be able to get involved for as little as $100 depending on the platform.
 The startups available to invest in tend to be early-stage, seed startups.
 That said, more and more established brands are using it as a co-funding tool together with raising capital from VCs.

-Cowboy, a Brussels-based e-bike startup, recently raised a €71 million Series C funding round while also raising €2.7 million in crowdfunding — a unique way to further engage its community of fans and riders.
+Cowboy, a Brussels-based e-bike startup, raised a €71 million Series C funding round while also raising €2.7 million in crowdfunding — a unique way to further engage its community of fans and riders.

 Advantages of crowd equity